Adam Aleksic: Algospeak

 In January 2024, Aleksic began writing a book to explore social media linguistics in depth.
 On July 15, 2025, Aleksic published the book Algospeak: How Social Media Is Transforming the Future of Language, which explores how language has changed because of TikTok and social media algorithms.
 The book was featured in Our Culture Mags Most Anticipated Books of Summer 2025.
 Algospeak covers in-groups and out-groups, censorship, language appropriation, online extremism, microtrends, clickbait, and generational differences.

 The book was well-received by several reviewers.
 Sadie Dingfelder of The Washington Post said Aleksic represents "the very linguistic shifts he describes" and called the book "valuable" for the way he explains linguistics.
 Amy Scribner of BookPage described it as "a fun, illuminating read," but also noted that some parts were "a bummer" because they looked at radicalization and harmful ideas online.
 Publishers Weekly called it "an energetic and eye-opening study" of how language is used on social media.
 Rachel S. Hunt of the Associated Press called the book a "sobering reality check on how social media is affecting not just our speech, but our entire identities."

 Personal life

-Aleksic resides in Manhattan, New York City, after having lived in Barcelona, Spain.
+Aleksic resides in Manhattan, New York City.
+He has also lived in Barcelona, Spain.